• Skip to primary navigation

 Overall Impression

-Overall, I love these and am giving them 5 stars!
+Overall, I love these and am giving them five stars!
 I found that they make the perfect lightweight and packable camp shoe.
-I did attempt to hike about 1/2 mile in them to test them out as a hiking shoe and honestly, if it hadn’t been for the small gravel I would have loved them for that as well.
+I did attempt to hike about 1/2 mile in them to test them out as a hiking shoe, and honestly, if it hadn’t been for the small gravel, I would have loved them for that as well.
 To be fair, I do walk around my house barefoot all day.
 My entire house has ceramic flooring tile, so I am used to walking around barefoot on hard surfaces.
 I had no issue wearing these and walking in grass, over larger rocks, sticks, etc… but those smaller pieces of gravel did me in.

-So for me, these make the perfect lightweight and compactable camp shoe and emergency shoe.
+So, for me, these make the perfect lightweight and compactable camp shoe and emergency shoe.
 I couldn’t see myself hiking or running in them for long periods, then again my feet have not been trained for that!
 If yours have, I would definitely recommend giving these a try.
-For all other backpackers out there, give these a try for camp shoes or water crossing shoes!
+For all other backpackers out there, give these a try for camp shoes or water-crossing shoes!

 Where to Buy